MovementGH/OpenBot-Docs/source/includes/_ui.md

 **onMessage**

 The onMessage event is executed when a message arives, whether is is a command call or not.
 It is usefull for spam filters and the like.
-It gets <a href="#onmessagedelete-onmessage">these"
+It gets <a href="#onmessagedelete-onmessage">these</a> variables.